 Returning to work promptly and safely has positive health benefits for workers who have been injured in their workplace.

 Your active participation in return to work activities is essential.
-The process to establish a personalised Return to Work Program and your associated obligations are outlined below.
+Workers are required to:

-• partially fit to return to work in your usual job; or
+• make reasonable efforts to return to work in cooperation with your employers

-• the actions to be taken to enable you to return to work and who is to take them
+• the actions to be taken to enable you to return to work and who is responsible for those actions

-Your employer must give you the opportunity to participate in the development of the program.
+Your employer must give you the opportunity to participate in the development of the program, as far as reasonably practicable (see Information sheet 31).

 Engaging an approved workplace rehabilitation provider